-This award-winning paint-your-own pottery studio is just three miles south of Crieff on the A822.
-If you’re ready to have a go at painting your own piece of ‘bisque’ (unpainted pottery), this is the place for you.
+This award-winning paint-your-own-pottery studio is just three miles south of Crieff on the A822.
+If you’re ready to have a go at painting your piece of ‘bisque’ (unpainted pottery), this is the place for you.

-Friendly staff will help you and your children create your masterpiece.
-There’s also a soft play area, a café and a ballpool for kids.
+The friendly staff will help you and your children create your masterpiece.
+There’s also a soft play area, a café and a ball pool for kids.
 Parking and entry are free and you don’t need to book — just turn up and create.
-It’s open 10am–5pm on weekdays and 10am-5.30pm at weekends.
+It’s open 10 am–5 pm on weekdays and 10 am-5.30 pm at weekends.

 6. Action Glen

-Ready to up your adrenaline levels with our 230 metre zip line, experience the four-wheeled mayhem of the quad bikes, or something more relaxing, like clay pigeon shooting?
+Ready to up your adrenaline levels with our 230 metre zip line, experience the four-wheeled mayhem of the quad bikes, or something more relaxing, like archery?
 With more than 30 activities you’ll be spoiled for choice.

 It’s open 365 (or 366) days of the year.
 So if playing crazy golf on Christmas Day is your thing, Action Glen is your El Dorado.

 We haven’t forgotten the little ones either.
-With treasure hunts, bush craft skills, crazy golf, quad pods and much more, there’s plenty to keep the under 5’s happy.
+With treasure hunts, bushcraft skills, crazy golf, quad pods, and much more, there’s plenty to keep the under 5’s happy.
 Read more about Action Glen!

 On those days when you feel like staying closer to home, you’ll find plenty to do in and around the hotel.
-Like our daily film screening, name that tune competitions on Tuesday evenings, and even the zoo lab, where you’ll come face to face with some unusual creatures.
+Like our daily film screening, Name That Tune competition on Tuesday evenings, and even the zoo lab, where you’ll come face to face with some unusual creatures.

-There’s plenty going on at the weekends too – from live music to our classic Saturday night ceilidh.
+Plenty is going on at the weekends too – from live music to our classic Saturday night ceilidh.
+Explore our entertainment options!

 9. Crieff High Street